-When not working on various business opportunities she has had a seat on numerous civic committees:
+When not working on various business opportunities, Lucetta has held a seat on numerous civic committees:

 Member of Government Affairs Committee

-Chosen as a national young leader and represented my high school in DC.
+Chosen as a national young leader and represented her high school in Washington, D.C.

-Lucetta believes in strong balanced communities that provide access to a robust variety of activities and opportunities that enrich citizens lives; art walks, concerts, charitable fundraisers, community festivals, farmers markets to name a few.
+Lucetta believes in strong, balanced communities that provide access to a robust variety of activities and opportunities that enrich citizens lives; from art walks to concerts, charitable fundraisers to community festivals and farmers markets.